0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 ## Partial, Static and Enumerations

 -   Partial class: it is splitted across multiple files, but is treated and instantiated as a single normal class.
-THe different "parts" must have the same namespace, name, access modifier and modifier.
+The different "parts" must have the same namespace, name, access modifier and modifier.
 Example:

 ```cs
     /// Car_1.cs